-Please describe the three most important differences (outcomes) this project has lead to in the lives of children and young people.
+Please describe the three most important differences (outcomes) this project has led to in the lives of children and young people.

-e.g. Difference 1: 'Through planning the project and managing the budget the young people have become more confident in putting their views across and making decisions which will help them to live more independently.'
+e.g. Difference 1: Young people have become more confident in putting their views across and making decisions which will help them to live more independently.

 We know that change does not happen in the same way or at the same pace for each child, but we would like to understand the degree of difference you think your project has achieved for each child.
-To help us, please fill in the section below:
+To help us, please fill in the section below.

-Difference 1:
+Difference 1